felipendc/vicyos-hefftor-polybar/README.md

 5 - Just to wrap it up about the Sys-Tray...
 I could've put it on the left or right side.
 But, It got all weird due to the lack of "Radius" support to get the rounded borders.<br />

-I don't know if you noticed but, I also changed the Workspace Icon with circle with dots.
+I don't know if you noticed but, I also changed the Workspace Icon with a circle rounded with dots.
 I wanned some thing diffent and cool.<br />
 ![Demo](https://i.imgur.com/1Yp2CWl.jpg)

 ------